Snowbirds: How to plan your sunny winter escape

 Get your travel insurance

-Getting healthcare outside of the province can be very costly, especially in the US.
+Getting healthcare outside of the province can be very costly.
 Be sure to get travel insurance before you leave in case the unexpected happens and you need emergency healthcare.

-BCAA Travel Insurance includes emergency medical coverage, plus worldwide virtual care, 24/7, 365 days a year, that you can access from anywhere in the world, and optional Travel Delay coverage.
-And, whenever possible, we will pay your medical provider directly, so you aren’t out of pocket.
-You can travel with peace of mind knowing that BCAA is BC’s Most Trusted Insurance Brand*.
+BCAA Travel Insurance includes emergency medical coverage, plus worldwide virtual care, 24/7, 365 days a year, that you can access from anywhere in the world and whenever possible, we will pay your medical provider directly, so you aren’t out of pocket.
+Add optional Travel Delay +AutoPay coverage and you will get real-time automatic cash payouts or lounge passes if you have flight delays and cancellations, or baggage delays.

 Wherever you go, BCAA has your back

 Your snowbird getaway is bound to be a great one, no matter where you’re going.
 And you’ll travel happier knowing you’re covered by BCAA Travel Insurance and that BCAA Members save 10%.
-You can check travel insurance off your list today by visiting bcaa.com/travel.
+Check travel insurance off your list and get a quote by visiting bcaa.com/travel.

 *BCAA Member savings on insurance products are only available with Basic, Plus, or Premier Membership plans.
 For full details, please visit bcaa.com/plans